BOOK MOTHER MENTORSHIP

 Step 2: Tailored Development

-- Identifying your ideal audience
+- Identifying your ideal readership and literary positioning

-- Developing a personalized PR and marketing plan
+- Personalized PR and marketing planning

-- Attending networking events
+- Attending or pitching literary events and readings

 Flexible, Supportive Structure